storacha/w3up/packages/w3up-client/README.md

 All uses of `w3up-client` to upload with web3.storage follow the flow above.
 This section shows the most basic way to use the client to start storing data.
 For more complex integration options, check out the [integration options][https://github.com/web3-storage/w3up/blob/main/packages/w3up-client/README.md#integration-options] docs.
 For reference, check out the [API reference docs][docs] or the source code of the [`w3up-cli` package][w3up-cli-github], which uses `w3up-client` throughout.

-> By you or your users registering a w3up Space via email confirmation with [web3.storage](http://web3.storage), you agree to the [Terms of Service](https://web3.storage/terms/).
-Uploads to w3up will not appear in your web3.storage account (and vice versa).
+> By you or your users registering a w3up Space via email confirmation with [web3.storage](http://web3.storage), you agree to the [Terms of Service](https://web3.storage/docs/terms/).

 #### Creating a client object